 Your body makes most of the cholesterol that is found in your bloodstream.
 It’s primarily produced in the liver.

-Dietary cholesterol – found in animal foods like eggs, shellfish, cheese and organ meat – makes up a smaller portion of your blood cholesterol pool.
+Dietary cholesterol – found in animal foods like eggs, shellfish, cheese, and organ meat – makes up a smaller portion of your blood cholesterol pool.

-Unlike fat, which contains 9 calories per gram, cholesterol has no calories.
+Unlike fat, which contains nine calories per gram, cholesterol has no calories.
 Because it’s present in foods in very small amounts, it’s measured in milligrams instead of grams.
 Most fatty meats and whole-milk dairy products contain just a little cholesterol, whereas some shellfish and organ meats are high in cholesterol, yet low in fat.